duckyngo/duckyngo.github.io/content/posts/2025-03-debugging-sip-connections-with-sngrep-on-linux/index.md

+---

-These are real-world experiences I’ve encountered while deploying and maintaining SIP infrastructure in production.
-I wrote this article with the help of my AI assistant to better organize and present the content clearly.
+*These are real-world experiences I’ve encountered while deploying and maintaining SIP infrastructure in production.
+I wrote this article with the help of my AI assistant to better organize and present the content clearly.*

 I hope this guide helps other DevOps, VoIP engineers, or anyone who finds themselves deep in the weeds of SIP signaling debugging.